 The IRS doesn't treat gold as a special asset class.
 This means that no specific rules apply to gold when it comes to capital gains taxes.
 If you want to minimize your tax bill, the best way to do so is through smart general tax planning.
 This is the case not only for gold coins and ingots, but also for most ETFs (exchange-traded funds), which are subject to taxes of 28%.

+One of the best ways to minimize your tax bill is by investing in a Roth IRA Gold account, which allows you to invest in gold without incurring any capital gains taxes.
 Many investors, including financial advisors, have trouble owning these investments.
 They assume, incorrectly, that since the gold ETF is traded like a stock, it will also be taxed as a stock, which is subject to a long-term capital gains rate of 15 or 20%.
 Investors often perceive the high costs of owning gold as profit margins and storage fees for physical gold, or management fees and trading costs of gold funds.
 In reality, taxes can represent a significant cost of owning gold and other precious metals.

 Fortunately, there is a relatively easy way to minimize the tax implications of owning gold and other precious metals.
 Individual investors, Sprott Physical Bullion Trusts, can offer more favourable tax treatment than comparable ETFs.
 Because trusts are based in Canada and are classified as Passive Foreign Investment Companies (PFIC), U.S. UU.